kenjdavidson/kenjdavidson.github.io/src/posts/2020/01/03/designing-my-first-app-part-1/index.md

 Thankfully our hardware vendors were super great with their knowledge and information which made the process easy.
 Read more about my [react-native-bluetooth-classic](https://kenjdavidson.github.io/react-native-bluetooth-classic) project in the next few parts of this series.

-Now that a few key decisions were made it was time to [getting started](/2020-02-01-getting-started-with-sc-mobile).
+Now that a few key decisions were made it was time to [get started](/2020-11-20-designing-my-first-app-part-2).
 Check out the second part of this article to walk through the process of:

 - getting my environment setup and running
 - building the initial application
 - getting to a place where I could start actually working on the app